metagenlab/zDB/eutils/README.md

 ### Functions ###

+* get_fasta.py
-get_fasta.py: can be used to retrieve nucleotide or protein fasta based on a list of GIs or a table with GIs in a column
+Scritp to retrieve nucleotide or protein fasta based on a list of GIs or a table with GIs in a column.
+Possibility to as for a single multifasta file as an output.

 ### Contribution guidelines ###